matoous/dzxcz/content/about/index.md

 Hi, I'm **Matouš**!

 I work as a software engineer at [SumUp](https://sumup.com/) and do a lot of sports.
-I am currently training for my first [Ironman](https://en.wikipedia.org/wiki/Ironman_Triathlon), running and cycling a lot and neglecting the swimming.
+I am currently training for my first [Ironman](https://en.wikipedia.org/wiki/Ironman_Triathlon) and an [Ultramarathon](https://www.aranbyutmb.com/en/).
+I run and cycle a lot but I'm neglecting the swimming.
 I do plenty of other sports too, like backcountry skiing, climbing, and anything else that I find enjoyable.

 The rest of my free time is spent on [reading](/books), cooking, and less enjoyable tasks.
 In 2019 I also started this blog to force myself into writing more and to have a place where I could share my